diegc/qdloggerl/README.md

 ### What is qdloggerl? ###
 *qdloggerl* is a logging library for **Erlang**.
 It is intended as a simple and lightweight way of logging events, contained within a single header file, and designed to change the log level only at **compile time**.
-However, don't look at it as a ultra-optimized logger or the fastest in the market, since it was not its original purpose.
+However, don't look at it as an ultra-optimized logger or the fastest in the market, since it was not its original purpose.
 If you can improve its performance, feel free to send a pull request, fork it or modify it for your own purposes.
 Any suggestion about the format will also be welcome.

 ### Usage ###